 Tree Offset Controls.

 The proposed development includes the removal of twenty-two (22) live trees.
-To offset the loss of canopy the applicant is required to replace the tree at a 3:1 replacement ratio, therefore a total of sixty-six (66) new trees shall be planted to offset the canopy loss for environmental reasons.
+To offset the loss of canopy the applicant is required to replace the trees at a minimum 3:1 replacement ratio, therefore a minimum of sixty-six (66) new trees shall be planted to offset the canopy loss for environmental reasons.

 The consent specifies that a Tree Location Plan must be lodged with Council prior to the issue of a Construction Certificate, nominating the location and species of trees to be replanted.